nsursock/crackingdacode/src/blog/hell-escaping-reality.md

 ---
 title: Is A Little Frantic Hell Trying
-title2: To Escape a Backstabbing Reality?
+title2: To Escape A Backstabbing Reality?
 description: Reality is when you start to experience a headache.
 Unfortunately, our teenagers are prone to this because of cruelty.
 But not only them!
 author: Nicolas Sursock
 date: 2022-05-18T17:36:00Z